RivanParmar/androlabs/CONTRIBUTING.md

-# Welcome to Android Playgrounds contributing guide
+# Welcome to Andro Labs contributing guide
 Firstly, thanks for any contribution that you make to this project.
 We want to make contributing to this project as easy as possible, be it:
  - A bug report
  - Fixing an issue